Southern Highland Craft Guild

 Southern Highland Craft Guild is a guild craft organization that has partnered with the National Park Service for over seventy years.
 The Guild represents over 800 craftspeople in 293 counties of 9 southeastern states.
-It operates four retail craft shops and two annual craft expositions which represents the Guild members' work.
+It operates four retail craft shops and two annual craft expositions which represent the Guild members' work.
 These expositions occur in July and October and have taken place in the Appalachian mountain region since 1948.